vocdoni/docs/docs/protocol/data-schema.md

 # Data schema

-`The current contents are a work in progress`
+Traditional systems like API's present simple scenarios, in which a centralized service defined how data should be encoded.

+However, decentralized ecosystems like a distributed vote system need much stronger work on defining every interaction between any two peers on the network.

-## Origins
+## Data origins

-Many of the schemas below need to point to external data that may be available through different sources and channels.
+Many of the schemas descussed below need to point to external data that may be available through various channels.

 In order to denominate them and provide a prioritized list of fallbacks in a single place, the following format is used, depending on the type of resource.